zSnout/zSnout.com/README.md

 ZSNOUT_MAIL_PASSWORD
 ```

+You should also specify the email you are sending from with `ZSNOUT_MAIL_FROM`.

-zSnout uses Nodemailer to connect.
-It will attempt a secure connection if the
+zSnout uses Nodemailer to send emails.
+It will attempt a secure connection to
-specified port is 465.
+your email server if the specified port is 465.